thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

 Whew, that's a lot of new syntax that we haven't seen yet.

 Basically what the `'a` lifetime annotation says is that the `ProductService` can't live longer than the reference to the `Config` that it contains.
+Rust doesn't infer that constrain for structs by itself so it needs us to bring clarity.
+The same helds true for the `BasketService` as it also keeps a reference to the `Config`.

 The `'a` is really only a name that we get to choose, we could have picked `'config` but short single letter names are mostly used among the Rust community.

 We need to use the life time annotation in the `impl` blocks as well as those are written for the `ProductService` and `BasketService` which introduce those lifetimes.
 Please note that the `'a` of the `ProductService` is independend of the `'a` of the `BasketService` we could have picked different names for both.